prodananca16/RecipeAI/README.md

 ## Technologies and libraries used

+- NodeJS
 - NextJS 14
-- MongoDB
+- MongoDB Cloud
 - OpenAI
 - TailwindCSS
 - shadcn/ui

 ## Getting Started

-For using MongoDB and OpenAI add the following keys to `.env` file :
+For using MongoDB Cloud and OpenAI add the following keys to `.env` file :

 ```bash
 NODE_ENV = development